Russian drone and missile attack on Ukraine kills 15, injures 116

-KYIV, Ukraine (AP) — A nighttime Russian missile and drone barrage on Ukraine killed at least 15 people and injured 116 others while they slept in their homes, local officials said Tuesday, with the main barrage centering on the capital Kyiv.
+KYIV, Ukraine (AP) — A nighttime Russian missile and drone bombardment of Ukraine killed at least 15 people and injured 116 others while they slept in their homes, local officials said Tuesday, with the main barrage centering on the capital Kyiv.

+Russia fired more than 440 drones and 32 missiles at Ukraine, Ukrainian President Volodymyr Zelenskyy said, calling the Kyiv attack “one of the most terrifying strikes" on the capital.

-It was one of the deadliest attacks on the Ukrainian capital in recent months and came as two rounds of direct peace talks have failed to make progress on ending the war, now in its fourth year.
+It was one of the deadliest attacks on Kyiv in recent months and came after two rounds of direct peace talks failed to make progress on ending the war, now in its fourth year.

+Russia has repeatedly hit civilian areas of Ukraine with missiles and drones.
+The attacks have killed more than 12,000 Ukrainian civilians, according to the United Nations.
+Russia says it only attacks military targets.

+Russia has in recent months stepped up its aerial attacks.
+It launched almost 500 drones at Ukraine on June 10 in the biggest overnight drone bombardment of the war.
+Russia also pounded Kyiv on April 24, killing at least 12 people in its deadliest assault on the capital in eight months.

+The Russian military said it downed 203 Ukrainian drones over 10 Russian regions between Monday evening and Tuesday morning.

+Russian civil aviation agency Rosaviatsia reported briefly halting flights overnight in and out of all four Moscow airports, as well as the airports in the cities of Kaluga, Tambov and Nizhny Novgorod, as a precaution.

-Also, Russian drone strikes in the southern port city of Odesa killed one person and injured 17 people, according to Oleh Kiper, head of the regional administration.
+The overnight Russian drone strikes, meanwhile, also struck the southern Ukrainian port city of Odesa, killing one person and injuring 17 others, according to Oleh Kiper, head of the regional administration.

-Ukrainian President Volodymyr Zelenskyy called the attack “one of the most terrifying strikes on Kyiv” and said Russian forces fired more than 440 drones and 32 missiles at Ukraine overnight.

 Thirty apartments were destroyed in a single residential block after it was struck by a ballistic missile, Klymenko said.